 The challenges of the housing crisis are undeniably daunting.
 However, the Bay Area has risen to the occasion many times to address seemingly intractable policy issues.
-Whether the environment, transportation or economy, the Bay Area has a history of coming together to address shared challenges.
+Whether for the environment, transportation or economy, the Bay Area has a history of coming together to address shared challenges.

-Local and regional action in the 20th century protected the Bay Area from unchecked sprawl, degrading air quality and a shrinking bay.
-Starting in the 1960s amidst a regional outcry over pollution and the filling of the Bay, the San Francisco Bay Conservation and Development Commission was created to discourage bay fill and restore wetlands.
+Local and regional actions in the 20th century protected the Bay Area from unchecked sprawl, degrading air quality and a shrinking bay.
+Starting in the 1960s amidst a regional outcry over pollution and the filling of the bay, the San Francisco Bay Conservation and Development Commission was created to discourage bay fill and restore wetlands.
 Since 1969, the surface area of San Francisco Bay has grown by nearly 19,000 acres.
 Similarly, the Bay Area Air Quality Management District (Air District) was tasked with improving the region’s air quality.
 Between 1999 and 2015, for example, regional annual average particulate matter concentrations declined by 39 percent.
 These air quality improvements are estimated to have added a full year to residents’ lifespans, according to the Air District.

-Faced with declining support from the federal and state government, the Bay Area adopted a “self-help” approach toward funding transportation.
+Faced with declining support from the federal and state governments, the Bay Area adopted a “self-help” approach toward funding transportation.
 Starting with a pioneering effort led by Santa Clara County in 1984, eight of the nine Bay Area counties have enacted local transportation sales taxes.

 Faced with a rapidly changing and evolving world, the Bay Area has reinvented its economy several times in the last half century.
 An economy dependent on defense spending and financial headquarters in the 1980s was transformed first by an explosion in high-tech manufacturing and later by software and computer-related design and services as semiconductor and computer manufacturing shifted offshore.
 More recently new innovations from social media to biotechnology have been incubated in the region.
 The Bay Area today is widely recognized as the global center for technological innovation, with countless metropolitan regions across the world trying to replicate the Bay Area’s success.

 Although the reinvention of the Bay Area economy was aided by a number of fortunate events, it was also facilitated by the deliberate effort of people and institutions.
-As demonstrated by a research team at UCLA, dense networks of business, government, academia, and civil society saw the emergence of the new economy and actively worked to ensure its health and success in the region.
+As demonstrated by a research team at UCLA, dense networks of business, government, academia and civil society saw the emergence of the new economy and actively worked to ensure its health and success in the region.

 Thus far, the Bay Area’s residents and communities have not made the same commitment to solve the housing crisis.
 Yet there is no more time to wait.
-Failure to establish regional consensus and take concerted action will put the region’s historic economic, environmental and transportation accomplishments at risk.
+Failure to establish regional consensus and take concerted action will put the Bay Area’s historic economic, environmental and transportation accomplishments at risk.
 Unlike many other policy areas, housing policy is something local governments have significant control over.

 The Bay Area must therefore pursue a multi-pronged strategy that emphasizes the construction of new homes for residents of all incomes, the protection of the region’s most vulnerable households, and the need to advocate for more financial resources to pursue local and regional solutions.
 This strategy — and the avenues through which it may be executed — is further discussed in the final section of this document, “Action Plan”.

-If the Bay Area rises to this challenge, future residents will be able to look back and say that the region built on its past successes to achieve broadly shared goals: abundant and affordable housing close to jobs and transit; clean air; clean water; a protected shoreline; and healthier, wealthier and more resilient communities in a great 21st century metropolitan region.
+If the Bay Area rises to this challenge, future residents will be able to look back and say that the region built on its past successes to achieve broadly shared goals: abundant and affordable housing close to jobs and transit; clean air; clean water; a protected shoreline; and healthier, wealthier and more resilient communities in a great, 21st century metropolitan region.